NixOS/nixpkgs/CONTRIBUTING.md

    ```

 6. [Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#creating-the-pull-request) from the new branch in your Nixpkgs fork to the upstream Nixpkgs repository.
-   Use the branch from step 2 as the pull requests base branch, you can change this later by [rebasing][rebasing] if necessary.
+   Use the branch from step 2 as the pull requests base branch.
    Go through the [pull request template](#pull-request-template) in the pre-filled default description.

 7. Respond to review comments, potential CI failures and potential merge conflicts by updating the pull request.